-ORLANDO For ever and a day.
+For ever and a day.
+ROSALIND

-ROSALIND Say 'a day' without the 'ever.'
-No, no, Orlando; men are

-April when they woo, December when they wed: maids are May when they are maids, but the sky changes when they are wives.
-I will be more jealous of thee than a Barbary cock-pigeon over his hen, more clamorous than a parrot against rain, more new-fangled than an ape, more giddy in my desires than a monkey.
-I will weep for nothing, like Diana in the fountain, and I will do that when you are dispos'd to be merry; I will laugh like a hyen, and that when thou are inclin'd to sleep.
+Say 'a day,' without the 'ever.'
+No, no, Orlando; men are April when they woo, December when they wed: maids are May when they are maids, but the sky changes when they are wives.
+I will be more jealous of thee than a Barbary cock-pigeon over his hen, more clamorous than a parrot against rain, more new-fangled than an ape, more giddy in my desires than a monkey: I will weep for nothing, like Diana

-ORLANDO But will my Rosalind do so?
-ROSALIND By my life, she will do as I do.
+But will my Rosalind do so?
+ROSALIND

+By my life, she will do as I do.
+ORLANDO

-ORLANDO O. but she is wise.
+O, but she is wise.
+ROSALIND

-ROSALIND Or else she could not have the wit to do this.
-The wiser, the waywarder.
-Make the doors upon a woman's wit, and it will out at the casement; shut that, and 'twill out at the key-hole; stop that, 'twill fly with the smoke out at the chimney.
+Or else she could not have the wit to do this: the wiser, the waywarder: make the doors upon a woman's wit and it will out at the casement; shut that and 'twill out at the key-hole; stop that, 'twill fly with the smoke out at the chimney.

-ORLANDO A man that had a wife with such a wit, he might say 'Wit, whither wilt?'
-ROSALIND Nay, you might keep that check for it, till you met your wife's wit going to your neighbour's bed.
+A man that had a wife with such a wit, he might say 'Wit, whither wilt?'
+ROSALIND

+Nay, you might keep that cheque for it till you met your wife's wit going to your neighbour's bed.
+ORLANDO

-ORLANDO And what wit could wit have to excuse that?
-ROSALIND Marry, to say she came to seek you there.
+And what wit could wit have to excuse that?
+ROSALIND

+Marry, to say she came to seek you there.
 You shall never take her without her answer, unless you take her without her tongue.
 O, that woman that cannot make her fault her husband's occasion, let her never nurse her child herself, for she will breed it like a fool!

-ORLANDO For these two hours, Rosalind, I will leave thee.
+For these two hours, Rosalind, I will leave thee.
+ROSALIND

-ROSALIND Alas, dear love, I cannot lack thee two hours!
+Alas! dear love, I cannot lack thee two hours.
+ORLANDO

-ORLANDO I must attend the Duke at dinner; by two o'clock I will be with thee again.

-ROSALIND Ay, go your ways, go your ways.
-I knew what you would prove; my friends told me as much, and I thought no less.
-That flattering tongue of yours won me.
-'Tis but one cast away, and so, come death!
+I must attend the duke at dinner: by two o'clock I will be with thee again.
+ROSALIND would prove: my friends told me as much, and I thought no less: that flattering tongue of yours won me: 'tis but one cast away, and so, come, death!
 Two o'clock is your hour?
-ORLANDO Ay, sweet Rosalind.
+ORLANDO